Oddwarrior/spotify-clone/README.md

 # spotify-clone

-Vanila javascript with (Tailwind css and Vite) based replica of Spotify web music player for to learn spotify API
+Vanila javascript with (Tailwind css and Vite) replica of Spotify web music player for to learn spotify API